:: :: ::

 In the awe of the discovery, numbed by the unsettling atmosphere of the space, and fighting off the rising pain of memories unvisited for ages, I sought to understand the origin of these images; I felt it was my duty to do so before taking them—I felt the trespass warranted it.
 Someone before me had understood and kept them together.
 It was my turn to do the same.

 What did these pictures have in common?
 They were obviously contemporaries and related to each other: depictions of a town, its countryside, and perhaps one of its residents.
 Although varying in approach, the brushwork and color palette suggested the same hand.
 Who painted them?
 When?
 Where?
 No signatures.
 No dates.
-Beautiful paintings marred by a lugubrious heaviness, the silence of loss.
+Beautiful, connected paintings equally marred by a lugubrious heaviness.

 Loss… The realization swept my mind like a tidal wave: The paintings were made after the plague.
 The portrait of the woman was posthumous.

 Narratives began weaving in my head.
 I could only imagine the countless stories of pain and horror behind these images.
 They made sense.
 Perfect sense.
 I couldn’t bear to think about it any longer, not there, not in that place that was now more than ever a tomb in my mind.
 I stacked the paintings on each other and put them all under my arm.